Izder456/mlcpai/README.md

 # MLCPAI
-Machine Learning Conversational Program (AI)
+Machine Learning Conversation in Python (AI)

 # Instructions
 Run the "main.py" file with python3 to train the bot with human input